 DNR is committed to providing equitable trail access to all trail users.
 Class 1, 2, and 3 e-bikes are currently allowed on motorized trails and forest roads open to motorized public use.

-Visitors with a valid ADA parking placard for their vehicles can use class 1 and 2 e-bikes on all nonmotorized trails that are open to bike use and forest roads where bicycles are allowed.
-Download the infographic.
+Visitors with a valid ADA parking placard for their vehicles can use Class 1 and 2 e-bikes on all non-motorized trails that are open to bike use and forest roads where bicycles are

-Per Senate Bill 5452 (2021), DNR and the Washington Department of Fish and Wildlife shall undergo a public process to collect information related to electric-assisted bicycle use on nonmotorized natural surface trails and closed roads open to bicycles to determine where such use may occur and which classes of electric-assisted bikes are acceptable on such trails and roads under the agencies' management.
-This process is in the planning stage, and there will be more information here when it is available.
+In 2021, the Washington Legislature passed Senate Bill 5452 directing DNR and the Washington Department of Fish and Wildlife to undergo a public process to collect information related to e-bike use on non-motorized natural surface trails and closed roads open to bicycles.